RobertoRiveraT/chatbot_arelia-frontend/README.md

 ## 🧾 Credits

 Managed by [Roberto Rivera](https://github.com/RobertoRiveraT)
-Part of the full stack project [Chatbot Arelia](https://github.com/RobertoRiveraT/chatbot_arelia-backend)
+Part of the full stack project [See the Backend](https://github.com/RobertoRiveraT/backend-rrt-portfolio-webpage)

 ---